-Encompassing a population of more than 6 billion, India ranks as one of the fastest growing developing countries in the world in terms of economic upliftment.
-But the perk in the financial status has not necessarily led to the improvement in health and the lives of the people.
+Encompassing a population of more than 6 billion, India ranks as one of the fastest growing developing countries in the world in terms of economic improvement.
+But this perk in the country’s financial status has not necessarily led to improvement in the health and lives of its citizens.

 Background of Smile Foundation

-Despite being almost two decades into the twenty-first century, the worst-hit section of the society is the children and youth.
+Despite being almost two decades into the twenty-first century, the worst-hit section of the society is its children and youth.

 A survey report released by Child Rights and You (CRY) stated that as per the census 2011, there are more than 99 million school dropouts in India that are under 18 years of age.
 Approximately 10.13 million children work as laborers throughout the country in various menial engagements.

-Education is a basic right of every human being, and it is extremely distressing to comprehend that a child has to give up this right to be able to put food on his plate.
-The Smile Foundation India rose under similar despair and the realization that the privileged section has to stretch out a helping hand towards the poor.
+Education is a basic right of every human being and it is extremely distressing to comprehend that a child has to give up this right to be able to put food on his plate.
+The Smile Foundation India rose under similar despair and the realization that the privileged sector has to stretch out a helping hand toward the poor.

 Smile Foundation NGO in India

-- Education: The chief intent of the Smile Foundation India is to provide basic primary and secondary education to all children below 18 years of age.
+- Education: The chief intent of the Smile Foundation India is to provide basic primary and secondary education to all children less than 18 years of age.
 In order to overcome the problems that have been the cause of child illiteracy, the foundation aims to empower the family and create awareness about the need for education.
-A developmental report released by the Smile Foundation for 2016 stated that it had been successful in providing education to 21,346 children during the year.
-It has also provided infrastructural aid to 34 educational centers, thereby helping 6890 additional children.
+A 2016 developmental report released by the Smile Foundation stated that it had been successful in providing education to 21,346 children during the year.
+It had also provided infrastructural aid to 34 educational centers, thereby helping 6,890 additional children.

-- Mission Education: This is a project aimed at providing healthcare and education to the children belonging to the most underprivileged section of the society.
-Sensitization programs are organized to create awareness among the families about the need for formal schooling.
+- Mission Education: This is a project aimed at providing healthcare and education to children belonging to the most underprivileged sector of the society.
+Sensitization programs are organized to create awareness among families about the need for formal schooling.

-- Survey: Surveys among the underprivileged class have revealed that most people do not visit the hospitals and primary health centers in order to avoid losing a day’s wage.
-For them, a loss of work for even a single day can mean empty plates at dinner.
+- Survey: Surveys among the underprivileged class have revealed that most people do not visit hospitals or primary health centers in order to avoid losing a day’s wage.
+For them, losing even a single day’s wage can mean empty plates at dinner.

 - Help: Smile on Wheels strives to help these hard working laborers who sustain the foundation of the country’s economy.

-- Focus: The prime focus is on providing quality medical care to the entire family without the hassle of waiting in lines at the local health center or the associated costs of facilities.
-A few of the initiatives of Smile of Wheels include eye checkups, immunization camps, and health awareness camps.
+- Focus: The prime focus is on providing quality medical care to the entire family without the hassle of waiting in lines at a local health center or the associated costs of such facilities.
+A few of the initiatives of Smile on Wheels include eye checkups, immunization camps, and health awareness camps.

 - Swabhimaan: Recognizing women as the keepers of peace in a healthy society, the Smile Foundation has put forth the project named Swabhimaan to address the issues related to women empowerment.

-- Child for child: This is a purposeful endeavor that seeks to generate realization among the children of the richer sections of the society about the plight of the destitute children.
+- Child for Child: This is a purposeful endeavor that seeks to generate awareness among children of the wealthier sectors of society about the plight of destitute children.

-In operation for more than 10 years, the Child for Child program organizes interaction sessions with children of families of good financial standing, striving to create awareness and a sense of empathy towards the pitiful human conditions.
+In operation for more than 10 years, the Child for Child program organizes interaction sessions with children of families of good financial standing, striving to raise awareness and a sense of empathy towards those less fortunate.

 The program aims to inculcate a sense of responsibility and a positive outlook in the lives of the future generation.